-Because iron is such a common deficient nutrient, it’s nice to have a multi-vitamin with iron if you find yourself lacking.
+Because iron deficiency is so common, it’s nice to have a multivitamin with iron if you find yourself lacking.
 (This can apply to women who have a regular monthly period.)
-That said, if you’re someone who has too much iron, or does not have a regular period, you may need to look for a multi-vitamin without iron.
+That said, if you’re someone who has too much iron, or does not have a regular period, you may need to look for a multivitamin without iron.
 HUM has two formulas of our multi-vitamin Base Control for just that reason – one with iron, and one without!

 If you do start taking iron, it’s a good idea to get a repeat lab done to make sure that you are getting enough and absorbing it properly.
 If you are taking iron supplements but your lab levels aren’t increasing, then you’ll want to talk to your doctor.
 Conditions like celiac disease, ulcerative colitis, Crohn’s disease and even certain medications can make it harder to absorb iron.

 Lastly, although iron absorption occurs more readily when taken on an empty stomach, this does increase the likelihood of upsetting your stomach.
 So, if you feel nauseas when taking your multivitamin with iron or a separate iron supplement, try taking it with food instead!